-No, it is not the same identical rug through the decades.
-With all that activity we change the rug out every few years.
+(No, it is not the same identical rug through the decades.
+With all that activity, we do change the rug out every few years!)

 Technically, by the rules, I should have laid down immediately and skipped the cold shower.
 But I was hot and dirty from outdoor work and I correctly guessed that things were going to get much worse.
 I didn’t want to go into this experience sticky and smelly.

-The third rule of snakebites is to lay down as soon as possible.
+The third rule of snakebites is to lie down as soon as possible.

 Dave took a long time to get the prickly pear pads.
 By the time he got back my foot had swollen enough that you could no longer see the puncture marks.
 And the pain was increasing.

 Dave had made poultices of cabbage for me years ago when I had mastitis.
 But he had never harvested prickly pear, nor made a poultice from it before.
 He knew the general principles, as he had seen me treat myself for other injuries.
 He is not the kind of guy to ask for, or read, directions.
 So he went at it boldly on his own.

 He decided to skin the outside of a big pad and then scar it criss-cross with a knife to give it some flexibility.
 He attempted to apply this to my foot by tying it together with some cloth strips I keep in the medical bag.

 I wondered if this technique might actually work.

 Dave sort of understood it wasn’t right and asked, “Is this OK?”